CollierCZ/adapt-cmcq/README.md

 It presents possible answers in the form of code. **CMCQ** is a variation on [**MCQ**](https://github.com/adaptlearning/mcq/wiki).
 It can be configured with a single correct answer or multiple correct answers.
 Upon submission, feedback is provided via the [**Tutor** extension](https://github.com/adaptlearning/adapt-contrib-tutor), if installed.
 Feedback can be provided for correct, incorrect and partially correct answers.
 The number of attempts allowed may be configured.

-[Visit the **CMCQ** wiki](https://github.com/adaptlearning/adapt-contrib-gmcq/wiki) for more information about its functionality and for explanations of key properties.

 ## Installation